How Toxic Can You Get? Search-based Toxicity Testing for Large Language Models: Evaluation

 \subsubsection{Statistical tests}

 To reduce the risk of obtaining results by chance, we account for randomness in all methods under comparison by repeating the testing sessions $100$ times with the same budget (in terms of total number of tests).
 According to the guideline introduced by Arcuri \& Briand~\cite{icseArcuriB11}, we apply the non-parametric Mann–Whitney U tests~\cite{MannWhitney} to assess the statistical significance of the results.
+We consider statistical significance if the p-value $<0.05$.
 We also measure Vargha and Delaney's $\hat{A}_{AB}$~\cite{VDA} to compute the effect size of the difference between the samples $A$ and $B$.
 We adopt the following standard classification: effect size $\hat{A}_{AB}$ ($= 1- \hat{A}_{BA}$) is small, medium, and large when its value is greater than or equal to $0.56$, $0.64$, and $0.71$, respectively.

-In addition to the Mann-Whitney U test, we employ, where applicable, the t-test~\cite{kim2011probability} to evaluate the statistical significance of the results, specifically to compare means between samples.
+In addition to the Mann-Whitney U test, we employ, where applicable, \blue{the Wilcoxon signed-rank test~\cite{Wilcoxon1992} to evaluate the statistical significance of relative preferences of human raters}.

-To assess the reliability of agreement between human raters, we adopt the statistical measure Fleiss' kappa~\cite{McHugh2012InterraterRT} with the following standard classification~\cite{Richard1977}: poor, slight, fair, moderate, substantial, and almost perfect agreement when the measure is greater than $0.0$, $0.2$, $0.4$, $0.6$, $0.8$, respectively.
+To assess the reliability of agreement between human raters, we adopt the statistical measure Fleiss' kappa~\cite{McHugh2012InterraterRT} with the following standard classification~\cite{Richard1977}: slight, fair, moderate, substantial, and almost perfect agreement when the measure is greater than $0.0$, $0.2$, $0.4$, $0.6$, $0.8$, respectively.